spdx/spdx-spec/docs/serializations.md

 ## Overview

-This specification defines the data model of the SPDX standard, describing every piece of information about systems with software components.
+This document defines the data model of the SPDX standard, describing every piece of information about systems with software components.
 The data model is based on the Resource Description Framework (RDF) extensible knowledge representation data model, which provides a flexible and extensible